Security¶

 verbs: ["get", "update", "patch"]

-# Services - read only for backend resolution
+# Core API - read only

 - apiGroups: [""]